Avis Budget Group, Inc. research snapshot

 CAR AI Trading Strategy Framework

 The CAR AI trading strategy below is a rules-based research framework, not personal advice.
-It combines travel demand trends, fleet costs, interest expense, debt levels, and technical invalidation levels.
-Given the extreme volatility and high debt, risk management is especially important for CAR.
+It combines travel demand trends, used vehicle values, fleet costs, interest expense, debt levels, short interest, and technical invalidation levels.
+Given the extreme volatility, high leverage, and elevated short interest, risk management is especially important for CAR.

 Trend-following setup